Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-05-02-Fourth-Module-Post.md

 In conclusion, facial recognition offers potential security benefits but threatens justice, privacy, and civil rights.
 Until bias is eliminated and strong legal frameworks are established, FR should remain under strict scrutiny and limited deployment.

 Q2.
-Run this CNN model - Convolutional Neural Networks (CNN) - Object Recognition.ipynb - and review different sections of the algorithm.
-Change the input image for prediction by changing the value of this variable - plt.imshow(x_test[16] - from 16 to value of your choice (1-15) and see whether the model predicts correctly.
+Run this CNN model - Convolutional Neural Networks (CNN) (Object Recognition.ipynb) and review different sections of the algorithm.
+Change the input image for prediction by changing the value of this variable - plt.imshow(x_test[16] from 16 to value of your choice (1-15) and see whether the model predicts correctly.

 Table 1 below shows indices 1 – 15 and a summary of textual feedback (predicted vs actual labels) from the model predictions.
 The results show that out of 15 test images, the CNN correctly classified 10 and misclassified 5, giving about 66.7% accuracy from the sample dataset.
 This indicates the model has learned useful features and can recognize several categories well but still struggles with visually similar classes like trucks vs automobiles or frogs vs ships.